homeodor/ArduinoCore-samd20/README.md

 to your platformio.ini and enjoy.

 For some reason (god knows why) Arduino hasn’t added SAMD20 to their CMSIS package, despite having SAMD10 and 11 for instance.
-So I’ve created a fork that includes it.
+So I’ve created a fork that includes it (this is what the second line loads).

 ## Boards